Vestibular Papillomatosis are small, skin-like bumps or papillae on a woman’s vulva or around the labia minora.

 This condition is not caused by sex or poor hygiene.
 Keeping the vaginal area clean can help prevent it from getting worse.
-If you use harsh soaps or scrub the affected area too roughly, you can make the condition worse.
+Using harsh soaps or scrubbing the affected area too roughly can worsen the condition.

 Vestibular Papillomatosis Photos

-As you can see from the photos below, they look like small, smooth, skin-coloured lumps on the vulva.
-The lumps are round and wart-like and can be long.
-They measure about 1 to 2 millimeters in diameter.
-They are soft, so they do not tend to be painful or tender.
+As you can see from the photos below, they look like small, smooth, skin-colored lumps on the vulva.
+The lumps are round and wart-like and can be extended.

 Vestibular Papillomatosis VS Warts

 It is often wrongly diagnosed as genital warts.
-If your doctor is not sure of the diagnosis, a biopsy of a small piece of one of the papillae may be performed.
+If your doctor is unsure of the diagnosis, a biopsy of a small piece of one of the papillae may be performed.